 Arrange the chicken legs, potatoes, and sweet potatoes on a sheet pan.
 (Remember to line it with parchment paper so cleaning becomes much easier.)

 Bake at 230°C/ 446°F for 30 to 35 minutes.
 You don’t have to flip the chicken or the potatoes.
 The potatoes get a little more browned on one side, it’s fine with me. (you can safely consider the pictures below as proof that it turns out fine.)
 So, unless you’re very particular about roasting the potatoes evenly, you can forget about the potatoes and chicken for the next 30 minutes.

 I like to serve this lemon garlic chicken and potatoes with a simple egg and lettuce salad.
 Make the salad while you wait for the oven to do its job.
-Now you’ve got an amazing high protein sheet pan dinner!
+Now you’ve got an amazing high-protein sheet pan chicken dinner!
 No frying, boiling, or even switching on your stove.
-Make it a keto dinner by swapping carrot wedges for potatoes.
+Make it a keto dinner by swapping carrot and turnip wedges for potatoes.